 Dates Third Sunday of every month April – September.
 Please check the calendar for availability as sometimes these may conflict with our events (particularly in May and September) and may not therefore be available that month.

-Cost WHPS do not charge for these tours although if you enjoy the tour and the information provide we would welcome a donation towards the work of the Society.
+Cost WHPS do not charge for these tours although if you enjoy the tour and the information provided we would welcome a donation towards the work of the Society.
 All money raised goes back into the fort as none of our committee or volunteers take any type of financial reward for their work.

 Location Meet by the engineer’s tunnel just to the left past the cattle grid on Drop Redoubt, Dover (CT17 9DZ).
-Limited parking is available on Drop redoubt road or nearby St Martins Battery car park (all free and approx. 5 mins walk away).
+Limited parking is available on Drop Redoubt road or nearby St Martins Battery car park (all free and approx. 5 mins walk away).

 Disability access We regret that due to the nature of the site and the access difficulties the Drop Redoubt is not suitable for wheelchair access or visitors with limited mobility.
 Access to the ditches is through a small tunnel with limited headroom for approx. 3-4 feet.
 There are steps into the fort and access to the vast majority of the fort requires navigating at least 70 steps.